 The Case for Using a Pregnancy Test AFTER Your Period is Due

 Women who are trying to get pregnant love extremely sensitive pregnancy tests.
-While they let you know you are pregnant sooner, they also have a very sad downside.
+While they let you know you are pregnant sooner, they also have an unfortunate downside.

 What is the Difference Between a Chemical Pregnancy and a Miscarriage?

 They are both types of miscarriage.
 When the loss happens determines if you had a chemical pregnancy or a miscarriage.

 Ultimately, it is just a label.
 A loss is a loss and feels just as devastating no matter what you call it.
 A "chemical pregnancy" or "early miscarriage" is when the loss occurs within a week of when your period should have started.

 Doctors will say a pregnancy loss at six weeks gestation or more is a miscarriage.
 The embryo will have implanted in the uterus.
 Your doctor would be able to see the embryo with an ultrasound.

 Common Reasons Why Chemical Pregnancies OccurThe majority of chemical pregnancies occur because there are chromosomal problems with the fetus.
 Other potential reasons include:

 - Congenital or acquired abnormalities in the uterus

 - Low hormone levels